it-at-m/digiwf-ok.ewo-integration/docs/quickstart.md

 5. Use the repository beans

-To request the OK.EWO rest api the methods of the following listed spring beans can be used.
+To request the OK.EWO rest api, the methods of the following listed spring beans can be used.

 * `OkEwoPersonRepository`
 * `OkEwoPersonErweitertRepository`